Has Donald Trump Actually Seen ’Gone With The Wind?’

 On February 20th, Donald Trump held a rally in Colorado Springs where he complained about the new best picture winner, Parasite.
-Parasite was the first film ever to win both the foreign language Oscar and Best Picture, and it was the perfect target for Trump — foreign, acknowledged as “art,” beloved by Hollyweird, and requiring reading.
+Parasite was the first film ever to win both the foreign language Oscar and Best Picture, and it was the perfect target for Trump — foreign, acknowledged as “art,” beloved by Hollyweird, and something that requires reading.
 Bashing Parasite at a Trump rally is like ragging on vegans at a cattlemen’s association convention.

 Despite being an eccentric germophobe man-child billionaire, Trump’s most relatable quality is that he spends the majority of his life watching TV and the majority of his conversations complaining about it.
 The transcript of the section in question is worth including here.
 It’s absurd comedy better than anything Armando Iannucci or Tim and Eric could’ve written.